groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/Variables/Objects.md

 class Person {
 ```

 >You'll note the `{` in the code.
-This is called a curly bracket and is used to denote a block of code.
+This is called a curly bracket (or brace) and is used to denote a block of code.
 Each `{` has a partner `}` and are called the opening and closing brackets respectively.
 The opening bracket after `class Person` tells Groovy that all of the code up to the closing bracket relates to our definition of the Person class.
-We'll discuss this further in a coming tutorial.

 We declare the two properties in much the same way as we do for any variable: